The last few months have revealed a litany of shocking network device vulnerabilities that are tantamount to ‘traps for the trusting’.

 The recent spate of press coverage has highlighted a number of serious flaws in network security products.
 Flaws that have a fundamental impact on all data network users.

-We have heard time and again that multi-purpose devices (AKA hybrid encryption or embedded encryption devices) do not offer high-assurance security.
+We have heard time and again that multi-purpose devices (AKA embedded encryption or embedded encryption devices) do not offer high-assurance security.
 In part because there is no separation of duties within the network and in part because of “corner cutting”.

 Cyber-crime and data breaches in general have become one of the major IT security headaches for both commercial and public sector organisations.
 The consequences of a “successful” breach extend to financial loss, breach of confidentiality, identity theft, loss of reputation and more.